anuphw/IPL_data/R/Better_Eco_x/Better_Eco_x.md

 To bypass these problems I defined following economy rating definitions.

-1. ER1: 6 x runs/balls,
+1. ER1: 6 x runs/balls, This is the traditional definition of economy
+    rates that is average number of runs per over.
 2. ER2: 6 x sum(runs\_i x rr\_i)/sum(balls\_i x rr\_i), where rr\_i is
-    run-rate of ith match,
+    run-rate of ith match, This definition captures the context of each game that bowler plays.
+It puts higher weight on the matches with higher run rates.
-3. ER3: 6 x runs/balls + sum(w\_i x (rr\_i - eco\_i)), where eco\_i is
+3. ER3: ER1 + sum(w\_i x (rr\_i - eco\_i)), where eco\_i is economy
-    economy rate of the bowler in ith match.
+    rate of the bowler in ith match.
+This definition has two components the first component is ER1, that is the individual level of player where as the second component tries to capture the context of matches when bowler has bowled.
+The weights w\_i are proportional to the number of balls bowled by the bowler in ith match.
 4. R\_i is the ranking of players w.r.t.
 ERi statistics.

 I rank all players who have bowled at least 15 overs (60 balls) in a given season.

-The events data table has information about all deliveries for 577 matches from past 9 IPLs.
+The data contains information about all deliveries for all the 577 matches from past 9 IPL seasons.

+The resuls are as follows.

 ### Season 2008